> Kik Group College of Optics and Photonics UCF

 People

-Currently the Nanophotonics and Near-field Optics group consists of Pieter Kik, Amitabh Ghoshal, Alex Savchyn, Monas Shahzad, and Seyfollah Toroghi.
+Currently the Nanophotonics and Near-field Optics group consists of Pieter Kik, Seyfollah Toroghi, and Chatdanai 'Tua' Lumdee.
 Contact info can be found below or by clicking the links above.

 Prof. Pieter G. Kik